-- \ One Midterm Exam (PEI) - \ Laboratory Test (PRL)
+- \ One Midterm Exam (PEI)

+- \ Laboratory Test (PRL)

-2. Carrying out a theoretical-practical final exam (PEF) at the end of the teaching period: 40% of the final grade.
+- 2. Carrying out a theoretical-practical final exam (PEF) at the end of the teaching period: 40% of the final grade.
 The duration of this exam will be approximately 2 hours.

-In addition, students must submit the Laboratory Assignments (PLs) by the deadline set in a calendar provided at the beginning of the course.
-Submitting the PL is a prerequisite for taking the PRL.
+In addition, students must submit the Laboratory Assignments (PL) by the deadline set in a calendar provided at the beginning of the course.
+Submitting the PLs is a necessary condition to take the PRL.

-Students who do not submit any PL or do not take any exam will be considered "not presented" (noshow) for the course.
+Students who do not submit any PL or complete any test will be considered "hot presented" (no-show) for the course.